tkmamp/PC_Singstar/README.md

 # Prerequisites
 1) Download and install the [PS2 Emulator PCSX2](https://pcsx2.net/)
 2) Download/clone [USBqemu-wheel](https://github.com/jackun/USBqemu-wheel)
 3) Get the bios files from your original PS2, as described [here](https://pcsx2.net/docs/usage/setup/#how-to-dump-your-ps2-bios).
-Downloading this from the Internet might break copyright laws and is therefore not recommended!
+Note, that downloading the bios files from the Internet might break copyright laws and is therefore not recommended!
 4) Make ISO of one of your SingStar PS2 discs to PC, as described [here](https://pcsx2.net/docs/usage/setup/#dumping-ps2-discs-via-imgburn).
-Again, downloading ISOs from shady sources is at your own risk and not recommended.

 # Startup